GabrielProstitis/kqx.io/content/writeups/inline8.md

 Sweet!
 The only problem remaining was finding a way to capture the output so that I could use the leak inside my exploit.

-This question ironically led me to discover the next functionality I plan to discuss, which also contains the vulnerability i used to exploit the challenge: `console.input()`
+This question ironically led me to discover the next functionality I plan to discuss, which also contains the vulnerability I used to exploit the challenge: `console.input()`

 ### The Use-After-Free
 The **console** object in **jsish** is pretty interesting, by looking at the documentation we can find a few unusual methods: